On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 Tol Eresse.
 Even singular beings like Tom Bambadil and Shelob have their own lands and life-ways that

 they guard and maintain.
-In Arda every being, good or evil, mortal, immortal and supernatural have a
+In Arda every being, good or evil, mortal, immortal and supernatural have a place, a ruler and a hierarchy.

 All the species/races of beings in ME have their own languages, cultures and homelands.
 Some are